You know you’re a hiker when…

 when you know from practice that a Leatherman Micra and a toothbrush are the only grooming/hygiene tools you need.

-when you can’t wait for the ski season to finish so you can get back up into the trails
+when you can’t wait for the ski season to finish so you can get back onto the trails

 when you look at food in terms of most calories per oz.